BlockchainCommons/GordianServer-macOS/README.md

      ```bash
      bash ~/Downloads/strap.sh
      ```
-     5. After *strap.sh* has finished processing, delete the customized `strap.sh` (it has a GitHub access token in it) by executing:
+     5. After *strap.sh* has finished processing, delete the customized `strap.sh` (it has a GitHub acces token in it) by executing:
      ```bash
      rm ~/Downloads/strap.sh
      ```
 2. After running the *Strap* script, download and run the *Bitcoin Standup.app*

-#### Download *StandUp.app*
+#### Install *StandUp.app*

-Download the `StandUp_Export.zip` from this [public google drive link](https://drive.google.com/open?id=1lXyl_zO6WPJN5tzWAVV3p42WPFtyesCR), unzip it and open the folder and you will see `StandUp.app`, if your mac has been strapped or has brew and xcode command line tools installed you will be good to go, just double click it the app to use it.
+To use the MacOS app you may download the `StandUp_Export.zip` from this [public google drive link](https://drive.google.com/open?id=1lXyl_zO6WPJN5tzWAVV3p42WPFtyesCR), unzip it and open the folder and you will see `StandUp.app`, if your mac has been strapped or has brew and xcode command line tools installed you will be good to go, just double click it the app to use it.

-Peter Denton GPG fingerprint: `3B37 97FA 0AE8 4BE5 B440 6591 8564 01D7 121C 32FC` signed the `StandUp_Export.zip` which produced the following signature:
+Peter Denton GPG fingerprint: `3B37 97FA 0AE8 4BE5 B440 6591 8564 01D7 121C 32FC` signed the above `StandUp_Export.zip` which produced the following signature:

 ```
 -----BEGIN PGP SIGNATURE-----